carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 #Combined sample will be used later
 combined_sample = pd.concat(frames)
 ```
+Before selecting the appropriate method of testing our hypothesis, we must check if certain assumptions are met.
 ### Normality Assumption (Shapiro-Wilk Test)
 The Shapiro-Wilk Test is a commonly used statistical tool to conduct a normality check, in particular, we are testing if the data in our sample is normally distributed.
 <p align="center">